-Join us as we explore the Slovakian City of Bratislava
+Join us as we explore the Slovak City of Bratislava

 This post on Bratislava, Slovakia, is a quick capture of our travels as they occur.
 Though we often post on social media during our adventures, many have requested that we do so on the blog.
 The focus will be the photography and our first impressions while experiencing the city.
 The photos in this post will be from our iPhones vs. our Nikon since we can process them quickly while traveling.

 Bratislava, formally Pressburg, is the capital city of Slovakia.
 It lies in the southwestern part of the country, along the Danube River, where the river cuts a gorge in the Carpathian Mountains near where the frontiers of Slovakia, Austria, and Hungary meet.
 Vienna is a short 35 miles west.

 Archaeological evidence suggests a prehistoric presence in Bratislava, which was later fortified and settled by the Celts and Romans.
 In the 8th century was inhabited by the Slavs.
 The city developed as a trade center and was granted the rights of a free royal town in 1291.
 The Istropolitana Academy, the first university in what was then Hungary, was founded there in 1465.
 Bratislava served as the Hungarian capital from 1526 until 1784, when the Turks occupied most of the middle Danube basin.
 The Hungarian parliament continued to meet there until 1848.
 Following World War I, Bratislava was made the capital of Slovakia in the first Czechoslovakian Republic, and it remained the capital when Slovakia emerged as an independent nation in 1993.